MM520J/reactcircleci/projects/project2b/GRADESCOPE_SUBMIT.md

   1. Update your `opam` repository by running: `opam update`
   2. Install the new version of submit by running: `opam install gradescope_submit`

-     *Note: This will not conflict with the `gradescope_submit` command from previous
+     *Note: This will not conflict with the `gradescope_submit` command from previous projects*

+## Link Github to Gradescope